smjeffery22/lighthouse-web-notes/Week-4-Notes.md

 !['Linear vs. Qaudratice'](https://i.imgur.com/HCFQmST.png)

 ### BIG O NOTATION
-* When determinig the efficiency of an algorithm, how the algorithm's run time scales as a whole is more of a concern
+* When determining the efficiency of an algorithm, how the algorithm's run time scales as a whole is more of a concern
   * As opposed to the total number of individual steps
+  * How code *slows* as data *grows*
   * **Big O Notation**
+    * Able to analyze algorithms and know what to choose when needed
 * Big O notation describes how the number of steps in an **algorithm scales relative to its input**
   * Written as `0()`
 * 3 main things to remember when evaluating an algorithm using Big O notation: